Haleakala National Park, Maui

 The park is comprised of over 30,000 acres of public land, has three separate visitors centers and covers a range of natural environments.
 You can travel atop the highest peaks of Haleakala, hiking above the clouds and horseback riding across otherworldly deserts.
 As the park stretches out to the coast towards sea level you can even visit lush tropical areas full of waterfalls and streams.

 Many visitors and locals wake up early to drive up to the Haleakala Visitor Center (9,740 feet), the best spot to watch the sunrise.
 On a clear morning, seeing the sunrise from the summit of Haleakala is an unforgettable experience.
 Even those who’ve witnessed the event many times say they’ve never seen the same sunrise twice.
 Perhaps just as spectacular are Haleakala's sunsets and the bright, starry skies revealed at night.
+Just remember, beginning February 1, 2017, the National Park Services requires a reservation for personal and rental vehicles to view the sunrise from the summit district.

 The long, winding road to the summit of Haleakala takes some time to drive up, but is well worth the effort.
 There are numerous hiking trails that offer solitude and scenic vistas, while guided hikes provide an expert's guidance and insight.
 You’ll discover more endangered species here than any other park in the National Park Service.
 You may even spot a Nene (Hawaiian goose) or a blooming ahinahina plant (silversword) on your visit.
 Visitors can also camp here, with two separate campgrounds and cabins available.